Twenty-seven-year-old Ontario native, Edith A.

 Chicago.
 She taught at the Sherwood school* at the

 corner of 57th St. and Princeton.
-It
+I suspect she

 Edith lived with her parents and three brothers,

 John, James and Luke Dickie.
-They were the children
+The children of

 Edith graduated from Englewood High School in 1894